puppetlabs/community/README.md

 ## Reporting dashboards

 See the [`dashboards`](dashboards/) directory for various reporting dashboards.
 Most are there to help us improve our own OSS housekeeping, but you're welcome to observe.
 And some of the boards are for you; for example during the month of October the [Hacktoberfest board](dashboards/hacktoberfest.md) will populate with a list of our OSS repos participating and provide a list of pull requests that our engineers should prioritize so you get credit for them.
+These dashboards are generated weekly.

 ## Project-specific discussions